beiko-lab/arete/README.md

     <!-- TODO nf-core: Update the example "typical command" below used to run the pipeline -->

     ```bash
-    nextflow run fmaguire/arete -profile <docker/singularity/podman/shifter/charliecloud/conda/institute> --input samplesheet.csv --reference GRCh37
+    nextflow run fmaguire/arete -profile <docker/singularity/podman/shifter/charliecloud/conda/institute> --input_sample_sheet samplesheet.csv --reference_genome efaecium_DO.fasta
     ```

-See [usage docs](https://nf-co.re/arete/usage) for all of the available options when running the pipeline.
+See [usage docs](https://github.com/fmaguire/arete/usage) for all of the available options when running the pipeline.

 ## Documentation

-The ARETE pipeline comes with documentation about the pipeline: [usage](https://nf-co.re/arete/usage) and [output](https://nf-co.re/arete/output).
+The ARETE pipeline comes with documentation about the pipeline: [usage](https://github.com/fmaguire/arete/usage) and [output](https://github.com/fmaguire/arete/output).

 ## Credits